 Does Coolsculpting Work? | Understanding the Technology

-CoolSculpting uses advanced cooling technology to help patients seen a significant reduction in fat cells in stubborn areas of the body like the belly and thighs.
+CoolSculpting uses advanced cooling technology to help patients see a significant reduction in fat cells in stubborn areas of the body like the belly and thighs.
 When the fat cells have consistent cooling applied to them, they freeze and become damaged.
 Once damaged, the fat cells will process out of the body as waste.

 Learn more about CoolSculpting and Save 25% off CoolSculpting Cost >>

-This technology is different from natural weight loss treatments like exercise.
-Working out regularly will only shrink the fat cells, leaving them in the body with the opportunity to expand back in the future.
+This technology is different from natural weight loss solutions like diet and exercise.
+Dieting and working out regularly will only shrink the fat cells, leaving them in the body with the opportunity to expand back in the future.
 When you have CoolSculpting treatments, the cells are damaged and process out of the body as waste so they cannot reproduce.
-This technology is effective because you enjoy fat reduction for months after your treatments.
+This technology is effective because you enjoy fat reduction long term.

 CoolSculpting Before and After Images*

-If you’re still wondering, does CoolSculpting work ?
-CoolSculpting before and after transformations will help give you a real idea of what this body contouring treatment can do for your figure.
+If you’re still wondering, does CoolSculpting work, CoolSculpting before and after transformations will help give you a real idea of what this body contouring treatment can do for your figure.
 Each patient transformation shows a significant reduction in stubborn fat bulges on the body in areas that are notorious for being problem spots.
 Belly fat, love handles, and even armpit fat can be treated with CoolSculpting to help reduce the fat cells and reveal a firmer body, as seen in the before and after shots.
 As with any cosmetic procedure, results may vary. *

+INSERT 2 BEFORE AND AFTER

+See more real patient results >>

 Does CoolSculpting Work? | Evidence in Scientific Literature